Electrical telegraph: Morse system

 The Morse system uses a single wire between offices.
 At the sending station, an operator taps on a switch called a telegraph key, spelling out text messages in Morse code.
 Originally, the armature was intended to make marks on paper tape, but operators learned to interpret the clicks and it was more efficient to write down the message directly.

 In 1851, a conference in Vienna of countries in the German-Austrian Telegraph Union (which included many central European countries) adopted the Morse telegraph as the system for international communications.
 The international Morse code adopted was considerably modified from the original American Morse code, and was based on a code used on Hamburg railways (Gerke, 1848).
 A common code was a necessary step to allow direct telegraph connection between countries.
 With different codes, additional operators were required to translate and retransmit the message.
 In 1865, a conference in Paris adopted Gerke's code as the International Morse code and was henceforth the international standard.
 The US, however, continued to use American Morse code internally for some time, hence international messages required retransmission in both directions.

 In the United States, the Morse/Vail telegraph was quickly deployed in the two decades following the first demonstration in 1844.
 The overland telegraph connected the west coast of the continent to the east coast by 24 October 1861, bringing an end to the Pony Express.

 Foy–Breguet system

 France was slow to adopt the electrical telegraph, because of the extensive optical telegraph system built during the Napoleonic era.
 There was also serious concern that an electrical telegraph could be quickly put out of action by enemy saboteurs, something that was much more difficult to do with optical telegraphs which had no exposed hardware between stations.
 The Foy-Breguet telegraph was eventually adopted.
-This was a two-needle system using two signal wires but displayed in a uniquely different way to other needle telegraphs.
+This was a two-needle system using two signal wires but displayed in a different way than other needle telegraphs.
 The needles made symbols similar to the Chappe optical system symbols, making it more familiar to the telegraph operators.
 The optical system was decommissioned starting in 1846, but not completely until 1855.
 In that year the Foy-Breguet system was replaced with the Morse system.